 Identify the weakest spots in your supply chain.
-Think about whether you can supplement these suppliers or have them improve their security.
+Think about whether you can provide these suppliers with additional cybersecurity support or have them improve their security on their own.

 Apart from people and organizations in your supply chain, pay attention to the safety of software and hardware products supplied to you.
 Identify what processes in the supply chain pose a threat to sensitive data and systems.
 Think about what needs to be protected and why.

 To better visualize risks, you can draw a tree of all interactions between your organization and supply chain elements.
 This will help you track connections and see the full picture of supply chain risks.

 We recommend to assess your supply chain risks on a regular basis.
 Assess the cybersecurity of your suppliers in accordance with their importance.
 Based on your risk assessment results, the next step is establishing your C-SCRM program.

 When everyone is responsible, no one is responsible.

 A formal C-SCRM program ensures accountability, as it clearly describes roles and responsibilities regarding business and cybersecurity aspects of relationships between your organization and suppliers.